Skip to content

 • Two interaction patterns: push_command and pull_event cover the two real-world equipment integration scenarios observed in discrete manufacturing (automotive).
 The pattern is declared per action in the recipe, not globally.

 • Station configuration delivery before SFC engine: Resource lists (equipment, material, personnel, physical asset), Work Masters, and operational parameters (max downloadable orders) are all prerequisites for job acceptance.
 Without populated lists, is_job_acceptable() rejects every Job Order and no job ever reaches AllowedToStart.
-Configuration delivery is therefore Phase 2 — after the Work Master extension (Phase 1) but before the SFC engine (Phase 4).
+Configuration delivery is therefore a prerequisite for the SFC engine — implemented after the Work Master extension but before the execution engine itself.
 This also means the MES/MOM layer owns the station's allowed resource set, which matches the ISA-95 Level 3 → Level 2 responsibility split.

-• mdcsoperation extension attribute for add/remove: Using a CloudEvent extension attribute to distinguish add vs. remove keeps the payload structure identical for both operations.
+• method extension attribute for PUT/DELETE: Using an HTTP-style method CloudEvent extension attribute to distinguish upsert vs. delete keeps the payload structure identical for both operations.
+PUT (the default when method is absent) performs an upsert; DELETE removes the resource.
 Incremental updates (add one equipment ID, remove one) avoid the complexity of full-replacement semantics and allow the MES layer to manage resource lists without MicroDCS needing to reconcile diffs.
+The attribute is mapped to ce_method in handler kwargs to avoid a name collision with the OPC UA method positional parameter.

 Sequential Function Charts (SFCs)